 If you are turning 26 and have previously been covered under your parent’s plan, there are a number of important steps to take to successfully transition to a new plan.
 If your employer offers health insurance coverage, you can enroll in the plan outside of its yearly open enrollment period when you turn 26.
 Make sure to contact your HR department a few months before you turn 26 so that you find out when your new insurance will kick in, and follow the steps in the “changing jobs” section.

-If you do not have the possibility of employer-based insurance, you can enroll in a plan through the marketplace.
+If you do not have the possibility of employer-based insurance, you can enroll in a plan through the Marketplace.
 Because turning 26 counts as a “qualifying life event,” you can enroll even outside of open enrollment period.
-Click here for specific instructions, as you’ll have to take different steps depending on whether your parent was covered by a marketplace plan or an employer-based plan.
+Click here for specific instructions, as you’ll have to take different steps depending on whether your parent was covered by a Marketplace plan or an employer-based plan.
 You may also be eligible to received low-cost or free coverage from your state Medicaid program.
-When you fill out an application on marketplace on www.healthcare.gov, you will find out if you qualify for Medicaid.
+When you fill out an application for a Marketplace plan on www.healthcare.gov, you will find out if you qualify for Medicaid.
 If you do, you can get immediate coverage.

 If you are currently a student in a graduate or professional program, most universities offer student health plans.
 If this is an option for you, contact your school administrators to get more information.

 If you are turning 65 years old, you are automatically eligible for Medicare.
 If you are under 65 years old and have a disability, ALS (Lou Gehrig’s disease) or end-stage renal disease (ESRD), you are also eligible for Medicare.
 Read diaTribe’s article on “Making the Switch to Medicare with Diabetes” here.